pl4nty/garden/content/Cloud/Building Chromium.md

 The events took a full day to show up in app.nativelink.com, but I'll chalk that up to preview or my dodgy reclient fork.
 More on that below...
 In any case, I could just [send the events to BuildBuddy instead](https://app.buildbuddy.io/invocation/de899c43-0c0c-415b-8f82-cde0ec1476d5).

 ![[Pasted image 20250421132149.png|Pasted image 20250421132149.png]]
-### Revisiting the Build Event Protocol (BEP)
+## Revisiting the Build Event Protocol (BEP)
-At this point I'd spent a fair bit of time reading reclient code, and both BuildBuddy and NativeLink were showing off fancy BEP features.
-Surely I could do a quick rebase of Ola's branches to try it out?
+At this point I'd spent a fair bit of time reading reclient code, and both BuildBuddy and NativeLink were showing off fancy BEP features for build logging/metrics.
+But reclient doesn't support BEP.
+Surely I could do a quick rebase of [Ola's](https://github.com/ola-rozenfeld/reclient/tree/bep) [branches](https://github.com/ola-rozenfeld/remote-apis-sdks/tree/bep) to try it out?

 ![[Pasted image 20250418230002.png|Pasted image 20250418230002.png]]